Instructor/Western Historian

 * Secrets of the Forest (Lyons Press, 2020) a 4-volume series that explores the adventures of survival skills: fire, shelter, stalking, hunting, water purification, food gathering, natural medicines, tracking, archery and other projectiles, canoeing and more.

-*Indigo Heaven (Five Star – Gale Cengage, July 2021) After the Civil War a battle-hardened Georgian seeks redemption in the open range of Wyoming Territory.
+*Indigo Heaven (Originally published in hardback by Five Star – Gale Cengage in 2021, now available in paperback and e-book from Speaking Volumes 2023) After the Civil War a battle-hardened Georgian seeks redemption in the open range of Wyoming Territory.
 Nominated for the 2022 Georgia Author of the Year and the 2022 Will Rogers Medallion Awards

 *Librarians of the West: A Quartet (Five Star – Gale Cengage September 2021) – Warren is a contributing author to the anthology.
 His novella, The Cowboy, the Librarian and the Broomsman is a parody of the Old West set in Montana in the 1870’s.
 Peacemaker Award Finalist for the 2021 Western Short Fiction Award